sjau/easysnap/README.md

 ## esaysnapRm

 easysnapRM is a simple bash script that loops through the dataset properties to find occurences of easynsap:xxx custom properties.
 It also parses the easysnapRecv config file (if present) and it will then remove surplus snapshots based on the limits provided.
+You can use options to only do test run and have verbose output.
+See help using:

+`./easysnapRm -h`

 ### How to use